cloud66/help-old/api.md

 ### Backup files [GET]
-Get list of all files of a backup
+Get list of all backup files.

 + Response 200